Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ##### 201 (Created)

-> If you successfully register a job the endpoint will return an HTTP response with a status code `201` and a body as below.
+> If you successfully register a job the endpoint will return an HTTP response with a status code `201` and a body as below (returns all job skills fo r the jobId, not just the created jobs).

 ```
 {
+    "message": "Reactjs,Expressjs has successfully been added.",
+    "skills": [
-    "job": {
+        {
-        "jobName": "Apple",
-        "jobDescription": "An About me for the job",
-        "jobExperienceRequired": "jobExperienceRequired",
-        "jobExperiencePreferred": "jobExperiencePreferred",
-        "jobApplyBy": "jobApplyBy",
+            "id": 1,
+            "jobId": 1,
+            "jobSkill": "Reactjs"
         },
-    "jobSkills": []
+        {
+            "id": 3,
+            "jobId": 1,
+            "jobSkill": "Expressjs updated"
+        },
+        {
+            "id": 16,
+            "jobId": 1,
+            "jobSkill": "Reactjs"
+        },
+        {
+            "id": 17,
+            "jobId": 1,
+            "jobSkill": "Expressjs"
+        }
+    ]
 }
 ```